jiobu1/jiobu1.github.io/_posts/2021-03-04-CitySpire.md

 <div class = "video-container">
 <iframe width="900" height="800" frameborder="0" scrolling="no" src="//plotly.com/~jiobu1/25.embed"></iframe>
 <h5 align="center"> /api/demographics_graph — shows percentage from each race category </h5>

 <div class = "video-container">
 <iframe width="900" height="800" frameborder="0" scrolling="no" src="//plotly.com/~jiobu1/27.embed"></iframe>
 <h5 align="center"> /api/employment_graph — breaks down industry sectors and employment type </h5>

 <div class = "video-container">
 <iframe width="900" height="800" frameborder="0" scrolling="no" src="//plotly.com/~jiobu1/31.embed"></iframe>
 <h5 align="center"> /api/aqi_graph — goes more in depth into air quality for each city </h5>

+<p></p>

 ## Final Thoughts:

 Working on this project has been both exciting and rewarding.
 I was excited about learning on the job and was glad that my training and education, thus far, set me up for success for working with AWS and FastAPI.
-I was pleasantly surprised at how easy AWS makes it to deploy and manage web apps, and impressed with FastAPI and its built in features that make using it for creating DS endpoints a no brainer. <br>
+I was pleasantly surprised at how easy AWS makes it to deploy and manage web apps, and impressed with FastAPI and its built in features that make using it for creating DS endpoints a no brainer.

 Another important lesson I learned from this process is when working with stakeholders and a large team, constant communication is key.
 It was important to utilize the product scope to make sure that we were lock step in achieving the vision that the stakeholder had for CitySpire, and not our false assumptions.
 Also, communication was important in making sure each team member knew what they were responsible for.
-Creating the system architecture and trello board provided us an important road map as well as kept us accountable. <br>
+Creating the system architecture and trello board provided us an important road map as well as kept us accountable.

 CitySpire is the most ambitious project I have undertaken.
 I learned many things such as scoping a project, communication, and being open to learning on the job.
-As such, it provided to me many valuable, foundational experiences that I’ll surely keep with me throughout my entire career.<br>
+As such, it provided to me many valuable, foundational experiences that I’ll surely keep with me throughout my entire career.

-**Potential Improvements:** <br>
+**Potential Improvements:**

 Thus far in the project, we’ve been able to implement rental price estimates, walk score, crime, population, pollution, and a livability score on the DS API as well as the front-end web site.
-Some possible next steps are: <br>
+Some possible next steps are:

 - Rental prediction model
 - Population prediction model